lixixibj/DeepTVAR-data-code/README.md

 [1.24542844 3.38579112 4.61276583 4.9721734  4.04111991 3.18858347
  3.46260696 3.71906189 3.96123821 4.19245691 4.41481965 4.62997914]
 ```
-The coresponding forecasts will be saved in the folder `benchmarks-code-data/DeepState/eu_3_prices/`.
+The corresponding forecasts will be saved in the folder `benchmarks-code-data/DeepState/eu_3_prices/`.

 #### 3. QBLL